 - How far down from the frame do you want things to hang? - How much movement do you want to have?
 If you want lots, think about using something very flexible like old knitting wool.
 If you want less movement you might prefer wire or even cardboard. - How visible do you want the hanging threads to be?
 Do you want the colour and texture to stand out or fade into the background? - Once you have all of your components, it is time to get making!
 Remember, it's okay if your plan for your artwork changes as you make it.
 Take time to look at your artwork and revisit your design ideas wherever needed. - 4.
 A mobile needs to hang from the ceiling so add a hook or hanging string to the top of your mobile so it can be displayed once you're finished.

-Make the world Come Alive
+Make the World Come Alive

+Individual artwork plan for 6 - 9 year olds.
 Visual Arts Focus: Diorama.